Skip to Content

 Timing:

 High tea is typically a hearty, early evening meal enjoyed around 5-6 pm.
-It was typically a substantial meal of meat or fish, bread, vegetables, and tea to drink, and it would feed the men and women who had been at work all day.
+It was traditionally a substantial meal of meat or fish, bread, vegetables, and tea to drink, and it would feed the men and women who had been at work all day.
 Today it might be referred to as dinner or supper, although in the US those terms do not usually involve tea.

 Food Pairings: